 Died: 7th March 1917; age 19 & 2 months; Died of Wounds – Taking the place of a fellow-officer, told-off that night for other duty, he was just starting at the head of his men for the front line trenches, near Montauban, when he was struck by shrapnel and died before reaching the 60th Field Ambulance dressing station.

 Residence: 255, Norwich Road, Ipswich.

 Enlistment Details: Date: 11th January 1915; Age: 17 years.
 Height: 5ft 7ins.
 He wore glasses.
-Sent to the Royal Military College, Sandhurst, on 21 April 1915.
+Passed from Rossall to the Royal Military College, Sandhurst, on 21 April 1915.
 Attended Pioneer School at Reading.
+Gazetted to the Durham Light Infantry in the following November.
 Posted to 11th Durham Light Infantry in January 1917.